jtpavlock/bettered/README.md

 # BetteRED

 ## Introduction
-bettered automatically transcodes a given path of flac files to mp3 files based on desired quality (MP3 V0 or MP3 320).
-It will then create a corresponding torrent file to be uploaded to redacted.
+bettered automatically transcodes a given path of flac files to mp3 files based on desired quality (MP3 V0 or MP3 320) and creates a corresponding torrent file with a specified announce url.

 bettered uses [Moe](https://github.com/MoeMusic/Moe) to initialize and read the configuration, and the plugin [moe_transcode](https://github.com/MoeMusic/moe_transcode) to handle the transcoding logic.